-As shown in the table in question 2.1 above, the 2017 tax reform has amended the inheritance tax laws in order not to tax the overseas assets held by a person temporarily living in Japan.
+As shown in the table in question 2.1 above, recent tax reforms have amended the inheritance tax laws in order not to tax the overseas assets held by a person temporarily living in Japan.
 As regards immigration, certain rules were put in place to facilitate the acceptance of highly skilled foreign professionals in Japan.

-Reporting Requirements/Privacy 11
+11 Reporting Requirements/Privacy